Robot Inverse Kinematics (Pro)

 Pick

-True if Fixer should pick at the target
+True if the grip/fixer should pick at the target.

 Place